Pramila Jayapal: Personal life

-Jayapal initially lost her Green Card when she gave birth prematurely in India during a visit with her husband, unable to return in time to maintain Permanent Resident status.
-She later became a U.S. citizen in 2000.
+Jayapal was formerly married to Alan Preston.
+She initially lost her green card when she gave birth prematurely in India and was unable to return in time to maintain Permanent Resident status.
+She became a U.S. citizen in 2000.
 She is the author of Pilgrimage: One Woman's Return to a Changing India, published in March 2000.

 Jayapal lives in Seattle with her husband, Steven R. Williamson.
-Kashika, Jayapal's daughter from a previous marriage, is transgender and previously identified as gender non-binary.
+Kashika, Jayapal's child from her previous marriage to Preston, is transgender and previously identified as non-binary.
 She also has a stepson, Michael.
-In 2019, Jayapal publicly wrote that she had chosen to abort a pregnancy because the pregnancy would risk her and the unborn child's health.
+In 2019, Jayapal publicly wrote that she had chosen to abort a pregnancy because it risked her and the unborn child's health.

 Jayapal's older sister Susheela has served on the Multnomah County Commission since 2019.
+Susheela announced that she would run in Oregon's 3rd congressional district after Earl Blumenauer announced in 2023 that he would retire rather than run in the 2024 election.
+Susheela ultimately lost to Maxine Dexter in the Democratic primary.

 Jayapal tested positive for COVID-19 on January 11, 2021.
 In a statement released after her diagnosis, she criticized her Republican colleagues for refusing to wear masks when members of Congress were placed on lockdown during the 2021 United States Capitol attack.

 On July 9, 2022, Seattle resident Brett Forsell was arrested after he arrived at Jayapal's Seattle house and yelled obscenities and threats at her.
 Forsell was released and charged when more evidence had been collected.
-Forsell had driven by her house repeatedly over a period of weeks, shouting insults.
+Forsell had driven by her house repeatedly for weeks, shouting insults.
 When arrested, he was armed with a handgun with a round in its chamber.
-He was charged with felony stalking, and released on $150,000 bail.
+He was charged with felony stalking and released on $150,000 bail.
+In June 2023, Forsell pled guilty to stalking and was sentenced to 364 days in jail followed by 24 months of probation.